5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Vrsi, Zadar

 Spending 5 days in Croatia is excellent — but it’s not ideal.
-Croatia can seem small, but this Mediterranean nation still clocks in at over 21,000 square miles (that’s almost the same size as West Virginia).
+Croatia can seem small, but this Mediterranean nation covers around 21,800 square miles, similar in size to West Virginia.
 Combine that with its long shape and complex coastline, and it can take a surprisingly long time to get from one end of the country to another, especially if you’re not flying.

 Then there’s the fact that this is an old corner of Europe.
 Really old.
-The region’s history spans millennia, with historic sights that run the gamut from the Neolithic and well-preserved Roman ruins to connections with Venice and Austria.
+The region’s history spans millennia, with historic sights that range from Neolithic sites and well-preserved Roman ruins to connections to Venice and Austria.

 So while you can tour Croatia in 5 days, you’ll soon find that you’re only at the tip of a much larger iceberg than you expected.

-From the medieval walls of the Game of Thrones-famous cities of Split and Dubrovnik to the lesser known — and much longer — Walls of Ston, the historical sights of Croatia are almost unending.
-And then there are the natural wonders to take into consideration.
+From the medieval walls of the Game of Thrones famous cities of Split and Dubrovnik to the lesser-known — and much longer — Walls of Ston, the historical sights of Croatia are almost unending.
+And then there are the natural wonders to consider.

 PLITVICE LAKES NATIONAL PARK FALL BEST PHOTO